GabeScott/standard-works-vault/General Conference/1986 April - “Be of Good Cheer”.md

 Modern-day prophets have pled in plainness for us to avoid “get-rich-quick” schemes if we would avoid the heartaches of financial bondage.
 Perhaps we have not said enough about the fact that too many of us, in our moments of dreaming of grandeur, plant the seeds of economic disaster.
 Then at a later date when much is lost, we blame those who participated with us.
 It is difficult to be of good cheer when self-deceit is our companion.
 When we willingly expose ourselves to the winds and storms of fraud and scam, we should not be surprised when we come down with deficit disease.
 Over the years of listening to those who have suffered heavy money losses, I have heard many in desperation declare, “I was taken.”
 Often my heart, mind, and the Spirit have prompted me to share, “Yes, you were taken by yourself.”
 We all need to be encouraged to lift up our heads and see where our thoughts and undeclared priorities are taking us.
 Self-deceit permits us to blame others for our failures.

 For many years President Ezra Taft Benson has reinforced his talks of love and guidance to our youth with the truth that wickedness never can be happiness.
-(See Alma 41:10.)
+(See [[Alma 41.10|Alma 41:10]].)
 In dating and courting, decisions of conduct, to be effective, must be made before the moment of enticement and temptation surfaces.
 Too often immoral conduct results from self-deceit.
 We have allowed ourselves to blame others for the incident of misconduct when our failure to make decisions ahead of time was not thought to be of importance.
 The thought that wickedness brings good cheer makes reason stare.

 A constant effort must be made to lift our daily conduct so that it squares with our knowledge of truth and our standards.
 Self-mastery must always triumph over self-deceit for us to taste the fruits of good cheer.

 One form of self-deceit is rationalization.
 We prevent the Lord from being with us because we stray from his paths and explain our actions by consciously or unconsciously making excuses.
 We say to ourselves: “I did it just to see what it was like.”
 “Everyone else was doing it.”
 “I didn’t want to be different.”
 “There was no other way to be accepted graciously.”
 Or “He made me do it.”

 The companionship of good cheer is possible through keeping the commandments of God, not through rationalization.
 We must commit ourselves to principles and not live by comparison or excuses.
-Horace Mann wisely said, “In vain do they talk of happiness who never subdued an impulse in obedience to a principle.” (from Common School Journal, quoted in Horace Mann: His Ideas and Ideals, comp.
+Horace Mann wisely said, “In vain do they talk of happiness who never subdued an impulse in obedience to a principle.”
+(From *Common School Journal,* quoted in *Horace Mann: His Ideas and Ideals,* comp.
 Joy Elmer Morgan, Washington, D.C.: National Home Library Foundation, 1936, p.
 149.)

 Self-deceit is at best only temporarily successful.
 Then when the gap between truth and our knowledge of the right and our behavior becomes too large, we are forced to close it with rationalization.
 The true test is, how do we measure up when Christlike conduct standards are applied.